×

 NKJ Matthew 5:18 "For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.

 With these five points engraved in our minds, the Bible becomes much more clear.
 The Torah – God’s word spoken to Moses and written in the Book is the TRUTH and the FOUNDATION from which everything else in the Bible revolves.
-We should never attempt to make the Torah fit other parts of the Bible, we simply see how they fit into the Torah.
+We should never attempt to make the Torah fit other parts of the Bible.
+Instead, we simply see how the other parts fit into the Torah.
 So if the Torah shows us how to do something, but later we find in the gospels or in Paul something that appears to show us an alternate way of doing it, we must always follow the Torah.

 This principle is the basis for understanding not only the wave sheaf, but also the other festivals including Passover.
 We simply accept the TRUTH that the timing is established in the Torah, not in Joshua, and not in the gospels.